cap-js/telemetry/README.md

 An example trace printed to the console can be found in [`telemetry-to-console`](#telemetry-to-console).

-To export traces to Dynatrace, use the predefined kind [`telemetry-to-dynatrace`](#telemetry-to-dynatrace) with the OTLP trace exporter — see [Dynatrace OneAgent](#dynatrace-oneagent) for why this is required even when OneAgent is present.
+To export traces to Dynatrace, use the predefined kind [`telemetry-to-dynatrace`](#telemetry-to-dynatrace).
+If [Dynatrace OneAgent](#dynatrace-oneagent) is present, the CDS spans can alternatively be captured in-process by OneAgent, without the OTLP trace exporter.

 ### Metrics